 Smith’s oldest brother Alvin died[xlv] 10 months before, “the 22nd day of next September.”
-If the spirit really was an,
+If the spirit watching over the golden plates really was an,

 the angel should have known that Alvin could not possibly accompany Joseph to the Hill Cumorah[xlvii] the following year.
-Therefore, if an actual spirit did appear to Smith, it was very unlikely to be a messenger from God.
+Therefore, if an actual spirit did appear to Smith, what are the odds it was a messenger from God?
 One would think that after Alvin died, Smith himself would have realized that he was merely dealing with an evil spirit, once again; just as he had in past money digging ventures.
 One thing we can be certain of: Joseph Smith did not know his oldest brother would die before next September 22nd.

 Alvin’s death over this period of time is no doubt the reason this version[xlviii] of Smith’s story is unknown to most Mormons today.
 Knowledge of it would certainly hinder those trying to build faith in Smith as a prophet.